Causal inference with dyadic data in randomized experiments: Introduction

 \section{Introduction}

-A randomized experiment is a study design in which participants are randomly assigned to different treatment groups to ensure reliable results.
-This methodology is widely adopted in online randomized controlled experiments (A/B testing), where it helps accurately assess the impact of various interventions on basic functional tests, user experiences, and other facets of digital platforms \citep{gupta2019top,kohavi2020trustworthy}.
-Thousands of large-scale online controlled experiments are conducted daily on major experimentation platforms.
-A key characteristic of such experiments in social networks is that an individual's treatment may influence other users' outcomes, which is referred to as interference.
-Interference dramatically increases the complexity of potential outcomes and possibly undermines the validity of causal inference because the stable unit treatment value assumption \citep[SUTVA,][]{rubin1980sutva} no longer holds.
-It is crucial in problems involving social networks and is prevalent in various applications, such as communication and sharing behaviour among individuals mediated by a complex social network, and the spread of an infectious disease through a network of human interactions.
-For example, interference occurs when treatments influence outcomes through pairwise interactions, as exemplified by features like content sharing, collaborative tools, voice over internet protocol (VoIP) services, and matching games that necessitate mutual access \citep{karrer2021network, weng2024experimental}.
+Randomized experiments are widely used in online A/B testing and other digital experimentation settings, where they help accurately assess the impact of various interventions on basic functional tests, user experiences, and other facets of digital platforms \citep{gupta2019top,kohavi2020trustworthy}.
+Dozens of such experiments are conducted every day on major platforms, and one of the key characteristics of those that take place on social networks is interference: the treatment assigned to one user can affect the outcomes observed for other users.
+Interference complicates the representation of potential outcomes because the stable unit treatment value assumption \citep[SUTVA,][]{rubin1980sutva} no longer holds, and it invalidates estimators that rely on SUTVA.
+It is crucial in problems involving social networks and is prevalent in various applications, such as communication and sharing behaviour among individuals mediated by a complex social network, and the spread of an infectious disease through a network of human interactions \citep{ogburn2017vaccines}.
+It also arises naturally whenever the intervention operates through pairwise interactions, as in content sharing, collaborative tools, Voice over Internet Protocol (VoIP) services, and matching games that require mutual access \citep{karrer2021network,weng2024experimental}.
 In these scenarios, traditional unit-level randomization and corresponding estimators risk yielding biased feature value assessments due to interference effects.